Creativity is typically associated with Artwork such as paintings, illustrations and great designs.

 Savitha, a brief introduction about yourself?

-My Brother did his PhD, Biochemistry at Central Food technological Research Institute and then he was Doctoral Research Fellow at ‘Penn State University’ followed by Post Doctoral Fellow at’ Institute for Stem Cell Biology and Regenerative Medicine’ ( inStem).
+My brother did his PhD (Biochemistry) at Central Food technological Research Institute and then was a Doctoral Research Fellow at ‘Penn State University’ followed by Post Doctoral Fellow at’ Institute for Stem Cell Biology and Regenerative Medicine’ ( inStem).

 What were some of the influences that shaped what you are today?

 Though my father was a Doctor, he never tried to influence me to choose medical line.
 Infact, he wanted me to do IAS and become a IAS officer.
 I was very confused though.
 At that time, Engineering and Medical were the main career choices and most of my friends chose one of those careers.

 Though I wasn’t clear about what I wanted to do, I was thinking of a career in Life Sciences.
 I was interested in Pure Science since childhood and along with that I never loved Mathematics as a subject.
 My brother also influenced me in a big way.
 He did his BSc in Biochemistry, Botany and Microbiology and MSc in Microbiology.
 I followed his steps and decided to do BSc.

 What did you study?
 How did you end up in such an offbeat, unconventional and unusual career?